Arkansas Razorbacks football

 Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) as a member of the Southeastern Conference (SEC).
 Home games are played at stadiums on or near the two largest campuses of the University of Arkansas System: Donald W. Reynolds Razorback Stadium in Fayetteville and War Memorial Stadium in Little Rock.

 The program began in 1894 and has compiled an all-time record of 740–539–40, for a .576 winning percentage.
 The Razorbacks have won 13 conference championships and have had 58 players honored as All-Americans.
 Arkansas claims one national championship (1964) awarded by the Football Writers Association of America (FWAA).

 Conference affiliations

+Arkansas's football team has been a member of the Southeastern Conference since 1992.

 Arkansas has been affiliated with the following conferences.